gs-iiitb/Internet-Phone/README.md

 sudo apt-get install libao-dev sudo reboot
 ``

 Now after installing the respected software to compile the code we have to use the below stated codes- `` gcc  -lpulse -lpulse-simple server.c   -o  server gcc  -lpulse -lpulse-simple client.c   -o client
 ``

+To run the codes,the following commands should be used-

+`./server 1234`

+`./client <ip address> 1234`